dorellang/hunter/README.md

 ## How to use

-We do not provide a ready to use distribution of Hunter, but it is simple to build from sources: clone or download this repository and execute `./build.sh` in a terminal (Powershell in Windows).
+Build: We do not provide a ready to use distribution of Hunter, but it is simple to build from sources: clone or download this repository and execute `./build.sh` in a terminal (Powershell in Windows).
 Add `--32bits` argument if your system is 32-bits.

-Once the build finished.
-Use `./start.sh`to open the application, where you can open a JavaScript project in two ways: click on the open button and choose the directory, or drag and drop it.
+Start: Once the build finished, use `./start.sh` to open the application.
+You can open a JavaScript project in two ways: click on the open button and choose the directory, or drag and drop it.

 ### System requirements